 On my first day in Bangkok I was a stupid tourist.

 The first time in a new city and in a new country is when you are at your most vulnerable.
-You don’t know your way around, you don’t know the way that things work, you don’t know how much things should cost, basically you know very little even if you’ve done some research.
-I knew about people getting scammed in Bangkok, tuk tuk drivers that take you to illegal travel agents and jewlery and tailor shops.
+You don’t know your way around, you don’t know the way that things work, you don’t know how much things should cost; basically you know very little even if you’ve done some research.
+I knew about people getting scammed in Bangkok, tuk tuk drivers that take you to illegal travel agents and jewellery and tailor shops.
 I had heard a lot of stories and rumours and I was cautious about what I was doing, as I always am when I am in a new place.

 What I didn’t know was the depth that they go to and the amount of people involved in carrying out the scam.
 Sometimes you have to get scammed to know what to look for.
 You learn from your mistakes.